HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 }

-The Cascade and Inheritance
+The Cascade and Specificity

 The “Cascading” in CSS describes how the browser resolves conflicts when multiple rules target the same element.
 Three factors determine which rule wins:

 - Specificity — more specific selectors win.
+An

 - Inheritance — some properties (like

-Modern CSS in 2026
+Modern CSS Features in 2026

-Flexbox and Grid
+Flexbox and CSS Grid

 Flexbox handles one-dimensional layout (rows or columns).
 CSS Grid handles two-dimensional layout (rows and columns simultaneously).
-Together, they replace virtually every older layout technique.
+Together they replace virtually every older layout technique.

-/* Flexbox: horizontal nav */
+/* Flexbox: horizontal navigation */

 nav {